PsyTeachR/stat-models-v1/docs/03-multiple-regression.md

 `predict()` takes two main arguments.
 The first argument is a fitted model object (i.e., `my_model` from above) and the second is a data frame (or tibble) containing new values for the predictors.

 <div class="warning">
 <p>You need to include <strong>all</strong> of the predictor variables in the new table.
-You'll get an error message if your tibble is missing any predictors.
+You’ll get an error message if your tibble is missing any predictors.
 You also need to make sure that the variable names in the new table <strong>exactly</strong> match the variable names in the model.</p>
 </div>

 Let's create a tibble with new values and try it out.